spena64/111-Winchester-From-Song-to-Story/README.md

 The song and lyrics can be found here: https://www.youtube.com/watch?v=ggYrq6TJuxs.

 Written and designed by Stephanie Pena and Leehe Mahalal using ink: https://www.inklestudios.com/ink/.

+The game can be found and played here: https://amateurtechnomancer.itch.io/111winchester.